 We want to put information about children and their mothers into a database.
-At some point, we would also like to show children together with their mothers using a join.
+At some point, we would also like to show children together with their mothers using a

 Let's say we store both children and mothers in the same table

-Person, which has a column named
+Person.
+Each row has a column named

 The question is: can we join the table